Solving India's Tech Jobs Paradox: From Labour Market Fixes to Long-Term Strength

 Model:

-Large companies → build or lease dedicated data centre capacity
+Large companies → self-build or lease-in dedicated large data-centre capacity

 This would create: